 In some more recent history, on Oct.
 21, 2006, Jordan Staal scored two shorthanded goals in a 5-3 win over the Columbus Blue Jackets.
 He became the first player in 24 years to have the first three goals of his career to come while his team was shorthanded.

 Odds & Ends

-Phil Esposito, on Oct.
-21, 1979, while playing for the Rangers, scored a goal in a 6-3 win over the Penguins at Madison Square Garden.
-With the tally, Esposito joined Howe as the only two players in NHL history to score 1,500 points.
-Since then, 12 more players have accomplished this feat with the most recent being new Maple Leafs center, Joe Thornton.
+On Oct.
+21, 1979, Phil Esposito, while playing for the Rangers, scored a goal in a 6-3 win over the Penguins at Madison Square Garden.
+He joined Howe as the only two players in NHL history to score 1,500 points with the tally.
+Since then, 12 more players have accomplished this feat with the most recent being Florida Panthers center Joe Thornton.

-Goaltender Wayne Stephenson picked up the 10th and final shutout of his career, on Oct.
-21, 1980, as he led the Capitals to a 2-0 victory over the Blackhawks.
+Goaltender Wayne Stephenson picked up the 10th and final shutout of his career on Oct.
+21, 1980, leading the Capitals to a 2-0 victory over the Blackhawks.
 This was the first shutout for the Capitals in their franchise history after joining the league in the 1974-75 season.

 Rookie goaltender Grant Fuhr earned his first NHL win, on Oct.
 21, 1981, in an Edmonton Oilers’ 5-2 victory over the Hartford Whalers.
 After losing his first career start, this began a 23-game unbeaten streak which saw him go 15-0-8.

 History was made when the Sabres beat the North Stars 8-6 on Oct.
 21, 1984.
 Gilbert Perreault had two goals and a pair of assists in the win.
 The performance moved him ahead of Bobby Hull for 12th place on the NHL’s all-time scoring list.
 He also tied Alex Delvecchio for 14th place on the goals list with 456.